Financial Aid 101

 Each college individually determines your family’s financial need by subtracting your Expected Family Contribution (EFC) from the school’s cost of attendance.
 Each school sets its own cost of attendance figure on an annual basis.

 Your EFC will be calculated by the Department of Education after you submit the FAFSA.
-Your EFC is the amount of money that the government estimates your family could contribute in theory; however, you could owe more or less than that depending on the college's financial aid resources.
+Your EFC is the amount of money that your family is expected to contribute; generally, this is the amount not covered by financial aid.

 Your eligibility to receive financial aid is calculated annually as the difference between your school’s cost of attendance and your Expected Family Contribution.
-Not only does the total amount of aid that you are eligible to receive change each year, but also the time period during which you are eligible for need-based financial aid is restricted.
+Not only does the total amount of aid that you are eligible to receive change each year, but also the time period during which you are eligible for need-based financial aid extends longer than the length of time that you are enrolled in school.
 Students are permitted to borrow money in the form of subsidized federal loans for up to 150 percent of the length (in years) of their degree programs.

 Read more about when your financial aid award letter will arrive.